Nobody Knows My Name: 5. "A Fly in Buttermilk"

-6. Nobody Knows My Name: A Letter From the South
+6. "Nobody Knows My Name: A Letter From the South"

-Published in the Partisan Review in 1959, 'Nobody Knows My Name: A Letter from the South' is Baldwin's reflection on his journey through the American South.
+Published in the Partisan Review in 1959, "Nobody Knows My Name: A Letter from the South" is Baldwin's reflection on his journey through the American South.
 Within the essay, Baldwin explores the collective American identity and connects it to the importance of self-examination.
 As he juxtaposes the North and the South, Baldwin explains that most Americans feel connected to a false image of American identity.
 Like in many of his other essays, Baldwin notes that confronting the reality of the American identity is an uncomfortable experience.
 He demands that the reader confront the reality of racial violence and the systems of inequity upon which the United States is founded.
 Baldwin accomplishes this by recounting the atrocities committed by white individuals, particularly citing the murder of Emmett Till and Willie McGhee.
-He also follows the status of desegregation of Southern schools by recounting the experiences of Dorothy Counts.
-One of three students attending an all-white high school in Charlotte, North Carolina.
+Baldwin also follows the status of desegregation of Southern schools by recounting the experiences of Dorothy Counts, one of three students attending an all-white high school in Charlotte, North Carolina.
 Baldwin goes on to discuss the status of black schools and how they were designed to perpetuate the system of segregation.

 As the essay continues, Baldwin compares the experiences of different Southern cities.
-He notes Atlanta as part of the true South, one that Baldwin describes as demanding violence.
+He notes Atlanta as part of the true South, one that he describes as demanding violence.
 During his time in Atlanta, Baldwin reflects on his own experiences, describing how black individuals in the South have experienced a hell that he will never experience.
-Wealthier Black individuals, Baldwin argues while better off are still in a sinister position.
-Used as pawns by the administration of the city of Atlanta to give an illusion of interracial communication.
-And compelled to work for the systems that facilitate the destruction of their lives.
+Wealthier Black individuals, Baldwin argues, while better off are still in a sinister position, used as pawns by the administration of the city of Atlanta to give an illusion of interracial communication and compelled to work for the systems that facilitate the destruction of their lives.

-7. Faulkner and Desegregation
+7. "Faulkner and Desegregation"

-Published in the Partisan Review in the Fall of 1956, ‘Faulkner and Desegregation’ was a response to William Faulkner’s “A Letter to a Northern Editor."
-In Faulkner’s letter, he advises the NAACP to slow their efforts for desegregation.
+Published in the Partisan Review in the Fall of 1956, "Faulkner and Desegregation" was a response to William Faulkner's "A Letter to a Northern Editor", in which Faulkner advises the NAACP to slow their efforts for desegregation.

 Critical reception

-In The New York Times, Irving Howe called it a "brilliant new collection of essays".
-He adds: "To take a cue from his title, we had better learn his name."
+In The New York Times, critic Irving Howe called Nobody Knows My Name a "brilliant new collection of essays", concluding: "To take a cue from his title, we had better learn his name."